 Turkey is a great country with a population of 83.6 million people in 2021.
 Turkey’s geographical location makes it more suitable for trade and transportation, and Turkey has become the 6th most popular tourist destination, and millions of visitors visit Turkey each year.
 Lots of ex-pats are considering relocating to Turkey from around the world, be it work or investment.

-Turkey has become a leader in the medical sphere and one of the most successful international medical centers is running in Turkey.
+Turkey has become a leader in the medical sphere, and one of the most successful international medical centres is running in Turkey.
 In recent years, increased privatization in the finance and economics industry has developed great interaction for foreign investments in Turkey.
 Each year, a great number of ex-pats move toward Turkey just for investment or for employment reasons.

 • After applicability status check, go through requirement check for relocation,

 • Apply for a Turkey visa.

 If someone decides to move to Turkey for employment reasons, one must acquire a work permit in Turkey issued by the Ministry of Labor and Security.
 An independent work visa can also be issued by the Turkish authorities, valid for five years.
 If you are moving to Turkey for investment reasons, apply for a normal visa permit.